 Studies find these among the most common reasons shoppers cited for quitting before buying:

 |Too complicated to navigate|

 |Unexpected costs||Process was too long||Decided not to buy|

 Building an e-commerce site or mobile commerce app with best-in-class design and UI, offering price competitiveness, and focusing on attracting and retaining customers with high lifetime value should help combat shopping cart abandonment.
 That being said, given the prevalence of the problem, and with the number one task of mobile marketing being engagement, Publishers are thinking or have already thought about sending abandoned shopping cart campaigns via push or email to customers who have left before making a purchase.

 App and Website analytics can help each Publisher or Brand understand why users are abandoning their carts and at what step of the process.
 Is the checkout process too complicated?
 Is more information required for shipping than needed?
 Are you making users add billing and shipping information redundantly?
 Is the conversion process better on Web vs. Mobile?

 Product Analytics can help answer these questions and more to characterize why users are abandoning the checkout process.

 Nudge Users Who Leave Carts Abandoned

-What kind of notifications can a Publisher craft to get potential buyers to act and complete their transaction?
+What kind of notifications can a Publisher craft in order to get potential buyers to act and complete their transaction?
 Here are a few strategies that might help with the process: